MicrosoftDocs/customer-insights/topics/developers/downloads/tutorials/ingest.md

 > To override the system timestamp, you will need a custom schema.
 > Without a schema, all events will have the ingestion time set to the timestamp.

-If you run the Ingestion Tool in the directory where you put it, it will print the results on screen.
+If you run the CSV Sender in the directory where you put it, it will print the results on screen.

 ## Get a project key